-Innovacorp’s Science and Technology Advisory Council comprises researchers and industry experts in fields related to Innovacorp’s focus industries, including clean technology, life sciences, and information technology.
+Innovacorp’s Science and Technology Advisory Council comprises researchers and industry experts in fields related to Innovacorp’s focus industries, including information technology, clean technology, life sciences and ocean technology.
 Members provide independent, strategic advice about relevance, quality of science, and commercialization potential of technologies evaluated by Innovacorp and its clients.
 The council is also a platform for assessing emerging science and technology issues important to Nova Scotia’s economic future.
-Click here to read the March 16, 2011, release announcing the launch of the council.

 Gordon Agnew, PhD